stevenrskelton/stevenrskelton.github.io/_posts/2024-02-27-http4s-streams-multipart-formdata-uploads.md

 request?
 //TODO: implementation details for streaming Multipart decoder

-## Testing Memory Use
+## Testing Streams: Memory Use

 Streams are programming abstractions which are difficult to test directly, as their output is identical to their collection counterparts.
 It is insufficient to test the final output is being streamed, since any intermediate transformation could have easily buffered results only to stream them again.
 The absolute test would be to measure memory use of the system, as any buffering will have a measurable effect on heap use.
-For the purpose of our testing, restricting the running JVM to a heapsize smaller than the stream data would indicate no intermediate buffering.
+For the purpose of our testing, restricting the JVM heap size to be smaller than the stream data would indicate no intermediate buffering.
-(This cannot detect buffering to the filesystem, which would require code inspection instead). but that is beyond our with
+(This cannot detect buffering to the filesystem, which would require additional code inspection).

 Running the JVM with a 128Mb memory allocation can use the `Xmx` parameter: